pnp/blog/content_to_be_cleaned/microsoft-365-pnp-community-june-2021-update.md

 latest community contributors.
 ### Microsoft 365 Community docs
 {{< image alt="community-dcos.png" src="images/blog/microsoft-365-pnp-community-june-2021-update/community-dcos.png" >}}
-Community docs model was announced in the April 2020 and it\'s great to see the interest for community to help each other by providing new guidance on the non-dev areas.
+Community docs model was announced in the April 2020 and it's great to see the interest for community to help each other by providing new guidance on the non-dev areas.
 See more on the announcement from the SharePoint blog - [Announcing the Microsoft 365 Community